-Visiting Rome's ancient monuments and museums can be costly and some have long lines at the ticket counter.
-Here are passes and cards to help you save money and time on your Rome vacation.
-You'll also avoid the hassle of having to carry money to pay for each entrance and with the some passes you won't have to buy metro or bus tickets either.
+Visiting Rome's ancient monuments and museums can be costly, and some of the most famous sites, like the Colosseum, have long lines at the ticket counter.
+Learn about some of the passes and cards that can help you save time and money on your Rome vacation.

-Buying a Roma Pass in Rome: You can buy your Roma Pass through Viator (and we recommend doing this, so you have it before you visit the city), and it'll also allow you to skip the lines at Vatican Museums, Sistine Chapel and St Peter’s Basilica.
-But if you want to wait until you have your feet on the ground, the Roma Pass can be purchased at Tourist Information Points, including the train station and Fiumincino Airport, travel agencies, hotels, Atac (bus) ticket offices, news stands, and tabacchi (tabacchi definition).
-Roma Pass can also be purchased directly from the museum or site ticket windows.
+You can buy your Roma Pass online through Viator (recommended, so you have it before you visit the city), and it will also allow you to skip the lines at the Vatican Museums, Sistine Chapel, and St Peter’s Basilica.
+If you wait until you have your feet on the ground, the Roma Pass can be purchased at Tourist Information Points, including the train station and Fiumicino Airport, travel agencies, hotels, Atac (bus) ticket offices, and newsstands.
+The Roma Pass can also be purchased directly from select museums or site ticket windows.

 Roman Colosseum Tickets

+Notoriously, it was the most famous attraction in ancient times, and today, the Roman Colosseum is the top sightseeing spot in Rome.
 The ticket line at the Roman Colosseum can be very long.
-In addition to buying a Roma Pass, there are a few other ways to avoid the Colosseum ticket line.
-You can buy Colosseum and Roman Forum passes online in US dollars from Viator, and it includes access to Palatine Hill.
+To avoid the wait, you can buy a Roma Pass, Archeologia card or join a tour group of the Colosseum.
+Also, you can buy Colosseum and Roman Forum passes online in U.S. dollars from Viator, and it includes access to Palatine Hill.

-The four museum combination ticket includes one admission to each of the four National Museums of Rome (all closed on Mondays) - Palazzo Altemps, Palazzo Massimo, Diocletian Baths, and Balbi Crypt.
+The four museum combination ticket, called the Biglietto 4 Musei, includes one admission to each of the four National Museums of Rome, the Palazzo Altemps, Palazzo Massimo, Diocletian Baths, and Balbi Crypt.
 The card is good for three days and can be purchased at any of the sites.